Skip to content

 WHAT TO DO

-- If your pet is young and healthy fully immerse them in cold water.
+- If your pet is young and healthy, fully immerse them in cold water (cold water is safe to use) (keep their face above the water if they’re unconscious).

-- Applying a water-soaked towel is better than nothing, but ensure constant wetting of the towel to maintain effectiveness.
+- Applying water-soaked towels is better than nothing, but ensure constant wetting to maintain effectiveness.

-- Continue cooling them until their body temperature returns to normal.
+- Continue cooling until their body temperature returns to normal.

-- Maintain cooling as you travel to your vets.
+- Maintain cooling as you travel to your vets -always get them checked!

 HOW TO PREVENT HEAT STROKE